p3z/custom-seo-tools/README.md

 # custom-seo-tools

-## Keyword parser
+## Filter module
-Parse through a simple csv of keywords and do the following:
+Parse through a list of keywords and do the following:
 - remove duplicates
 - remove empty rows
-- remove any specified in a separate csv as a blacklist
+- remove any specified in a blacklist
+- convert back to csv and send to user as download (to be done)

+This will enable user signficantly reduce time requirement for keyword research.

+## Seperator module
+Parse through a list of keywords and do the following:
+- remove duplicates
+- remove empty rows
+- separate the items from keyword list from those in the second list and output both lists
 - convert back to csv and send to user as download

-This will enable user signficantly reduce time requirement for keyword research.